Post-Disaster Renovations and Lead-Based Paint

 If a home is unoccupied when renovations occur, the RRP Rule still applies.
 Temporarily unoccupied or vacant homes are not exempt from the requirements of the rule.
-See frequently asked question 23003-19754.
+See FQ 23003-19754.

 When a homeowner performs all the paint disturbing activities of a renovation then hires a certified firm to finish the job, the firm does not need to follow the RRP rule requirements if it does not disturb a painted surface.
-See frequently asked question 23002-18301.
+See FQ 23002-18301.

 When the renovation, cleanup, and cleaning verification portion of a renovation project are performed following the RRP rule requirements, additional work can be performed without following the rule requirements if further disturbances of paint will not occur.
 Activities that do not disturb paint, such as applying paint to walls that have already been prepared, are not regulated by the RRP Rule if they are conducted after post-renovation cleaning verification has been performed.
 See FQ 23002-18573.